OpenWaterFoundation/cdss-app-statemod-web/README.md

 The `workflow/02-run-models` folder for each dataset contains a `run-statemod-cmd` Windows script that runs the StateMod model in the proper sequence.
 Run the script from a Windows command prompt window.
-The default run mode is to show an interactive text menu.
+The default run mode is to show an interactive text menu to guide the user through the run process.

 ### Split Model Files ###